Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/16/2021 (Day 12)

+- Wrapped up fixes and enhancements on MathChamp (link below!).
+Then started @frontendmentor Tip Calculator project for extra practice in structuring a vanilla JS project - really enjoying it so far.
+I hadn't styled radio buttons as classic buttons before, so that was a fun challenge!

 ## 1/15/2021 (Day 11)

 - Finished testing of randomized operators on MathChamp and changed scoreboard to be sorted from newest scores to oldest scores and deployed all changes!
 Love approving my own pull requests 😂